 What is Thoracic Outlet Syndrome?

 The thoracic outlet is the gap between the clavicle (collarbone) and the first rib.
-There are loads of nerves and blood vessels which run through this space, including the brachial plexus and subclavian artery and vein.
+There are lots of nerves and blood vessels which run through this space, including the brachial plexus and subclavian artery and vein.

 If the posture around the shoulder is not good, then the shoulder moves forwards, which lowers the collarbone.
 This can result in compression of the nerves and blood vessels underneath it.
 Similarly, tension in the scalene muscles can cause compression.